RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 * mtsPIDQtWidget (sawControllers folder)
 * mtsTeleoperationQtWidget (sawControllers folder)

 The components are cross-platform, except for mtsRobotIO1394, which relies on a low-level IEEE-1394 interface library (`libraw1394`) that is primarily available on Linux.
 Thus, the build instructions focus on Linux.
-For setting up the Firewire interface on Linux, see [this page](/jhu-cisst/mechatronics-software/wiki/Development-Environment).
+For setting up the FireWire interface on Linux, see [this page](/jhu-cisst/mechatronics-software/wiki/Development-Environment).

 A ROS interface is available via mtsROSBridge (sawROS folder).